dataswift/dataswift-starter-app-js/README.md

-# HAT Starter app for JavaScript
+# Dataswift JS Starter app
 [Open a new issue on Github][2]

-A simple application showcasing how you can work with the `HAT` in a JavaScript app.
+A simple application showcasing how you can work with Dataswift's PDA, aka HAT Microserver, in a JavaScript app.
 The purpose of the app is to showcase log in, registration and simple read/write operations.
 Also you can use it to build your own application on HAT.
 ​